This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Key Takeaways

-• Heat styling strips up to 28% of hair’s moisture within weeks and causes structural damage in over 60% of regular users within six months, making heat protectants and limiting styling to 2-3 times weekly essential for preventing breakage.
+- Heat styling strips up to 28% of moisture in weeks and causes structural damage within six months, so limit it to 2–3 sessions weekly and never skip heat protectant.

 Determining Your Hair Type and Needs

-Before you can build a routine that actually works, you’ve got to know what you’re working with.
-Your hair has its own personality—its texture, your scalp’s vibe, and any concerns you’re dealing with all play a huge role in what products and techniques will give you the best results.
+Before you can build a routine that actually works, you need to know what you’re working with.
+Your hair has its own personality — and learning to read it changes everything.

 Identifying Hair Texture and Density